Denver Police investigate fatal crash as vehicular homicide

-Denver Police are investigating as vehicular homicide a fatal car crash on Interstate 70 and Central Park that happened around midnight Sunday.
+Denver police are investigating as a vehicular homicide a fatal car crash on Interstate 70 and Central Park that happened around midnight Sunday.

 TRAFFIC: #Denver officers are investigating a fatal crash involving a single motorist at EB I-70 and Central Park.
 One person has been pronounced deceased on scene.
 EB I-70 is closed at Quebec until the investigation concludes.
 Alternate routes advised. pic.twitter.com/o640mC4M8P— Denver Police Dept. (@DenverPolice) July 30, 2023

-Police are detaining the driver, whose name has not yet been released, pending the investigation.
+Police have detained Mayo-Campos pending the investigation, said Jay Casillas, a Denver Police Department spokesperson.

-The identity of the deceased passenger will be released by the Denver Medical Office.
+The identity and gender of the deceased passenger will be released by the Denver Medical Office.